1889 Yale Bulldogs football team

 The 1889 Yale Bulldogs football team represented Yale University in the 1889 college football season.
-In their second season under head coach Walter Camp, Yale compiled a 15–1 record, held opponents scoreless in 12 games, and outscored all opponents by a total of 664 to 31.
+In their second season under head coach Walter Camp, Yale compiled a 15–1 record, held opponents scoreless in 12 games, and outscored all opponents by a total of 659 to 31.
 Its only loss was in the final game of the season against rival Princeton by a 10–0 score.

-Three Yale players (end Amos Alonzo Stagg, guard Pudge Heffelfinger and tackle Charles O. Gill) were named to the 1889 College Football All-America Team, the first college football All-America team as selected by Caspar Whitney.
+Three Yale players (end Amos Alonzo Stagg, guard Pudge Heffelfinger and tackle Charles O. Gill) were named to the 1889 All-America college football team, the first All-America college football team as selected by Caspar Whitney.
 Stagg and Heffelfinger have also been inducted into the College Football Hall of Fame.